-The Capital Programme Group Is responsible for: Overseeing Capital Management. • Providing advice and recommendations to the Leadership Boards on new projects.
-These recommendations will be made to the Finance Sub-Committee. • Approving variations to existing projects, as well as the progression of projects to their next stages.
+capital programme.
+These are included in the table below: The Capital Is responsible for: Programme Group Overseeing Capital Management.
+Providing advice and recommendations to the Leadership Boards on new projects.
+These recommendations will be made to the Finance Sub-Committee.
+Approving variations to existing projects, as well as the progression of projects to their next stages.
 Approving the use of Capital receipts and grants.
-Directors and Are responsible for: Project Managers • Ensuring that all projects comply with the relevant laws and regulations.
-Complying with the Constitution. • Complying with the relevant external funding procedures.
+Directors and Are responsible for: Project Managers Ensuring that all projects comply with the relevant laws and regulations.
+Complying with the Constitution.
+Complying with the relevant external funding procedures.
 Project/ Budget Managers All projects must be managed in line with the Council's Project Management Guidelines.
-Project Managers are responsible for: • Considering revenue, environmental, property, and opportunity costs related to a project. • Considering the legal, human resources, equalities impact and sustainability implications of the project.
+Project Managers are responsible for: Considering revenue, environmental, property, and opportunity costs related to a project.
+Considering the legal, human resources, equalities impact and sustainability implications of the project.
 Considering the impact of VAT on Capital projects and property transactions (disposals, purchases and leasing of land/property) and seek the advice of the Head of Finance & Commercial Business Partnering if required.
 On a day-to-day basis this advice will be provided by the Council's Tax Manager.
 Managing the project within budget and preventing overspends.
-Project Managers must consider the risks of, and the solutions to, any forecast Capital overspends.
+Project Managers must consider the risks of, and the solution any forecast Capital overspends.
 The Capital Team Are responsible for: Steering a project through the financial approval process, alongside the Project Manager.
 Reviewing, quality checking and challenging the monthly actuals and forecast expenditure and income.

-Reporting monthly on Capital expenditure and its financing, in line with the Capital Projects Approval Route.
+with the Capital Projects Approval Route.